renatomaia/coutil/doc/manual.md

 This operation is only available for passive sockets.

+In case of success,
-Returns a new stream socket for the accepted connection.
+this function returns a new stream socket for the accepted connection.

 ### `system.resume (preemptco, ...)`